-How to Track Brand Mentions in AI Search Engines (2026 Guide)
+How to Track Brand Mentions in AI Search: 2026 Guide

 For most brands, the honest answer is no. Traditional analytics tools track Google rankings, website traffic, and social mentions.
 But they have a blind spot: AI-generated answers.
-And as millions of users shift their queries from search engines to AI assistants, that blind spot is becoming a business risk.
+And as hundreds of millions of users now turn to AI assistants for product recommendations before they ever visit a website, that blind spot is becoming a serious business risk.

 This guide walks you through why AI brand monitoring matters, how to do it effectively, and what to do with the data once you have it.